from pathlib import Path

 For the purposes of using trouver

-, we will need a few more folders.
+, we recommend adding a few more folders.
 We will need a _references

 folder and a _templates